flowx-ai/docs-flowx/versioned_docs/version-3.0.0/building-blocks/node/task-node/business-rule-action/business-rule-action.md

 ### :warning: Flattened vs unflattened keys

 :::warning
 With version [**2.5.0**](/release-notes/v2.5.0-april-2022) we introduced unflattened keys inside business rules.
 Flattened keys are now obsolete.
-You are notified when you need to delete and recreate a business rule so it contains an unflattened key.
+You are notified when you need to delete and recreate a business rule, so it contains an unflattened key.
 :::

 ![Obsolete business rule](./img/obsolete_business_rule.png)